-Marian is a first year graduate student in the Women’s History Program.
+Marian is a first year graduate student in the Women’s History Program at Sarah Lawrence College.

 Zelda Mavin Jackson, famously known as Jackie Ormes was born in Pittsburgh, Pennsylvania in 1911 to William and Mary Jackson.
 In 1917, an automobile accident resulted in the death of her father, causing she and her family to relocate to Monongahela, a suburb of the Pittsburgh area.
 During high school, Ormes realized her passion for drawing and writing.
 It wasn’t long until she submitted her pieces to the weekly African American newspaper, the Pittsburgh Courier.
 The first article she wrote covered a boxing match, resulting in her professional career as a full-time journalist at the paper.